GenericMappingTools/gmt/doc/rst/source/dimfilter.rst

     cos(middle y), Cartesian distances.

     The above options are fastest because they allow weight matrix to be computed only once.
-The next three options are slower because they recompute weights for each latitude.
+The next two options are slower because they recompute weights for each latitude.

     *flag* = 3: grid (x,y) in degrees, *width* in km, dx scaled by